 When it comes to planning for the future and retirement, few things are as important as your pension.
 A pension is a retirement savings plan that you contribute to over the course of your working years.
 It’s designed to provide you with a steady income after you retire, allowing you to enjoy your golden years comfortably.
+Remember, your pension is more than just numbers on paper.
+It represents your dreams, aspirations, and all the effort you’ve put into your career.
+Taking steps to protect it means ensuring your well-deserved retirement is free from unnecessary financial worries.

-The best way to create a layer of protection for your pension is by getting a… you guessed it: prenup!
+The best way to create a layer of protection for your pension is by getting a prenup.
 By addressing the ownership of the pension before the marriage, you can set clear guidelines for how a pension should be divided in case of separation and protect your retirement savings.
+You can make sure to keep your pension separate by marking it as “Separate Property” in your prenup.
+Anything that is considered separate property is not divisible in a divorce.
+This may also include the appreciation of your pension (if you want it to).
+Surely your pension will grow over the course of the marriage, and you’ll want to protect that growth, as well as the principal amount.

-Benefits of Including Pensions in a Prenup
+Benefits of including your pension in a prenuptial agreement

 By incorporating pensions into a prenuptial agreement, you gain several advantages.
 Firstly, it safeguards your pension funds, creating a layer of protection so your pension remains intact.
 This protection becomes especially crucial if you’ve contributed to your pension over many years and rely on it as a primary source of income during retirement.